Introducing CFI’s ninth annual Top 10 Under 40

 “This support facilitates certain discussions that would otherwise be difficult to have.
 Fortunately, our skillsets are complementary, so the burden of the company will be spread over several shoulders,” says Samuel.

-Editor’s note: A previous version of this article listed Janis Simpkins’ age as 32 years old, when she is in fact 39 years old.
-CFI apologizes for the error.
+Editor’s note: A previous version of this article incorrectly identified Janis Simpkins’ age as 32 (she is 39) and Stephen Posselt’s age as 32 (he is 38).
+CFI apologizes for the errors.